kykrueger/openbis/openbis-ipad/core-plugin/readme.md

 Communication
 -------------

 The communication model between the iPad and the service has been designed to transmit only the necessary information on demand, when needed.
 The iPad specifies what kind of data it needs in the parameter key `request`.
 The response, as with all aggregation services, is in the form of a table model.
+The headers in the table model correspond to columns in the data model described above.
 The service then returns only the information requested back to the iPad.
 The `PERM_ID` and `REFCON` are always returned, as they are used by the communication model to match responses to iPad entities and iPad entities to openBIS entities.

 ### Requests